Best Ghost Towns to Visit in Arizona

 Copper Creek - Pinal County, Arizona

 Small mining operations began in Copper Creek in 1863.
 By the 1880's, the mining in the area began to grow and soon enough the town had over 200 residents.
 In 1900, the manager of Minnesota Arizona Mining Company, Ron Sibley, moved to Copper Creek.
-Under him and his mining company he bought all the claims at Copper Creek.
+Under himself and his mining company, he bought all the claims at Copper Creek.
 After the post office opened his wife, Belle, become the first postmaster of the town.
 In 1908, they had a 20-room mansion built in the town.
 They only lived in it for a couple years before leaving Copper Creek.
 By 1917, all the mines closed down.
 There was a short revival of the mines in the area when, in 1933, the Arizona Molybdenum Corporation opened some of them up.
 Yet, by 1942, they stopped operations and the post office closed not long after.
 What's left of the town today are remains of the mansion, a store, the post office and a town sign.

 Map of Copper Creek